andrewyu0/ALERTsim/README.md

 - Check string format specifications in all PromptTemplate instances to avoid errors.
 - Be cautious when reverting to the previous Git commit, as uncommitted changes might be lost.

-## NEXT - 6/28 onwards
+## Key next steps (6/28 onwards)
-1. debug gradio error when longer inception prompts added - error indicates that there is an "Invalid format specifier" in one of the prompt templates being used, causing a Pydantic validation error.
+1. Debug gradio error when longer inception prompts added - error indicates that there is an "Invalid format specifier" in one of the prompt templates being used, causing a Pydantic validation error.
+2. Usability - add gradio conditioning, user friendliness as transcripts are generated
+3. "Cialdini" leveling - give both parties deep understanding of Cialdini's Persuasion principles to rigorously pressure test
+4. Custom Knowlege Base (CKB) of case law that the primary can reference, to make more directed, distilled reccs - faster/rigorous persuasion
+5. Dense Retrieval Methods: Implementing efficient dense retrieval techniques (e.g., DPR or REALM) can notably improve contextually relevant responses.
+Use existing libraries to speed up the process (particularly want to explore "gisting")
+6. Emotion and Tone Modeling: Use pre-trained sentiment analysis models to quickly adapt the agent's responses based on the sentiment of the conversation, closely simulating human-like interaction

 # agent-sim